Materials-Consortia/OPTIMADE/optimade.rst

   The third value specifies the step size.

   Ranges can be specified for multiple properties by separating them with a comma.
-  The field may include optional space characters, which do no alter the meaning of the expression.
+  The field may include optional space characters, which do not alter the meaning of the expression.
   Databases SHOULD return the values falling within this range and the :property:`indexes` or :property:`returned_range` field belonging to the returned values.
   For properties with :property:`serialization_format` :val:`custom` indexes that fall in the requested range but for which there is no value defined should not be returned.
   For properties with :property:`serialization_format` :val:`regular` indexes that fall in the requested range but for which there is no value defined should have the value :val:`null`.